josegonzalez/josediazgonzalez.com/_posts/2015-12-08-debugging-data-in-cakephp-3.markdown

 - `Cell` objects will output the environment in which they were created (view layer as well as the current request/response objects).
 - `Entities` will output a plethora of data regarding the current state of the entity.
 Useful for seeing if the entity is new or has been changed.

 You're also quite welcome to add your own `__debugInfo()` methods to custom classes.
-For those of you who are curious, I definitely recommend looking at the list of [PHP Magic Methods](https://secure.php.net/manual/en/language.oop5.magic.php), which might just be handy<sup>[2]</sup> in a pinch!
+For those of you who are curious, I definitely recommend looking at the list of [PHP Magic Methods](https://secure.php.net/manual/en/language.oop5.magic.php), which might just be handy [^2] in a pinch!

 ---

-[1]: If you work less because you are working smarter, you are more likely to go outside and get some Sun.
+[^1]: If you work less because you are working smarter, you are more likely to go outside and get some Sun.
 Remember to do that every so often!

-[2]: My current favorite magic method is the `__invoke()` method :)
+[^2]: My current favorite magic method is the `__invoke()` method :)